 Consider the speaker’s self-righteous neighbors thinking he’s a pervert while undoubtedly hiding their own depravity that they, like all good hypocritical neighbors, find less appalling.
-Even the speaker’s own mother endorses psychiatric evaluation she typically dismisses because her son orchestrates the banalities of life using mannequins.
-Yet let’s not forget the famous stanza by the poet Philip Larkin: “They fuck you up, your mum and dad. /They may not mean to, but they do. / They fill you with the faults they had / And add some extra, just for you.”
+Because the speaker orchestrates the banalities of life using mannequins, even his own mother endorses psychiatric evaluation despite her dismissive attitude towards the practice.
+Is she the cause of our speaker’s odd little habit?
+Let us not forget the lines of poet Philip Larkin: “They fuck you up, your mum and dad. /They may not mean to, but they do. / They fill you with the faults they had / And add some extra, just for you.”

 Many might assume our speaker is demented and lonely, but by poem’s end it turns out he’s merely an unabashed eccentric in a relationship with a lover who shares his kinks.
-If he has nothing else, he at least has this to share and that is nothing we should diminish in a world of increasing alienation.
+If he has nothing else, he at least has his mannequin posing to share and that is something we shouldn’t diminish in a world of increasing alienation.

 At auction I buy two dozen mannequins and set them around the